Sailor Moon Classic

 "Sheesh," she fumed, "What's with that guy?"

-As if curiosity had gotten the better of her, she turned around again and gave the young man one last glance.
+Her curiosity got the better of her and she turned around again.
 However, he had already lost interest in her and was staring at the jewelry store she had just left.

 "Humph, weirdo," losing interest, she continued on her way.